tokio-rs/tracing/.github/ISSUE_TEMPLATE/feature_request.md

 ### Crates

 <!--
-If known, please specify the tokio-trace-nursery crate or crates the new feature should be added to.
+If known, please specify the tracing-nursery crate or crates the new feature should be added to.
 Otherwise, delete this section.
 -->